yokilam/unit-1-bootcamp/exercises/methods.md

 ####1.
 Calculate Square

-Write a method called `calculateSquare` that takes an integer and returns the square of that integer.
+Write a method called `calculateSquare` that takes an integer as a parameter and returns the square of that integer.

 ```
 ex: calculateSquare(2) returns 4